vitorstabile/projects-design-basics/README.md

 # About the Project <a name="abouttheproject"></a>

-This project have a propose to introduce the reader to basic concepts in (put the theme her)
+This project have a propose to introduce the reader to basic concepts of create a software project.

 [![Project][project-shield]][project-url] <!-- Put the link of the github page of the tutorial her -->